 523. FUNDAMENTALS OF HUMAN NUTRITION.
 Second and Fourth years.
 The biochemical and physiological basis of nutrition with special emphasis upon human subjects.
 It consists of lectures and assigned readings.
 (Biochemistry 523.)
 One hour per week.
 SPRING.
 Dr. Mann.
-524. ENVIRONMENTAL RADIOACTIVITY: MINERALS AND TRACE ELEMENTS.
-Second and Fourth years.
-Physical and biological factors that govern the movement of radioactive substances in the ecological system, natural radioactivity, the hazards of wastes from atomic energy industry and the hazards of fall-out, application of whole body counting techniques to the study of mineral metabolism in animals and man.
-(Pharmacology 521.)
-Three hours per week.
-SPRING.
-Drs.
-Sastry and Heyssel.

 525. CLINICAL HEMATOLOGY.
-Second and Fourth years.
+Fourth year.
 A detailed, correlative clinical laboratory course.
 Each session will open with presentation of a patient followed by microscopic study, demonstration of pertinent specialized tests, and lastly an informal correlative discussion of the entire disease process.
-Three hours per week. spring.
+Three hours per week.
+SPRING.
 Drs.
 Hartmann, Flexner, and Heyssel.